Akpassa Law:

 Legal benefits for victims of serious crimes with the U Visa

-Intended for those victims of a crime who have suffered physical or psychological consequences, the U Visa seeks to provide them with legal protection.
+Designed for victims of a crime who have suffered physical or psychological consequences, the U Visa aims to provide them with legal protection.

-It is very common that these victims do not feel safe going to the authorities to report what happened to them, for fear of deportation or legal consequences.
-For this reason, the government implemented this non-immigrant U Visa in 2000, which goal is to offer security and legal stability to people afraid to speak.
+It is quite common for these victims not to feel safe when reporting the incidents to authorities due to the fear of deportation or legal repercussions.
+To address this concern, the U.S. government introduced the non-immigrant U Visa in 2000, with the goal of offering security and legal stability to individuals who are afraid to come forward.

 Who can qualify for a U Visa?